snoofalus/snoofalus/README.md

 My name is Torjus and I'm a Machine Learning developer and Data scientist.

 ## :open_book: Current Projects
-- Deploying infograpic web dashboards on heroku using Python's Plotly and Dash
+- [Web App Dashboards](https://plotly.com/dash/): Deploying infograpic web dashboards on heroku using Python's Plotly and Dash
-- Visualizing some of my findings in Jupyter Notebooks
+- [Jupyter](https://jupyter.org/): Visualizing some of my findings in Jupyter Notebooks
 - [Project Euler](https://github.com/snoofalus/project_euler): "A series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve"

 ## 🔧 Technologies & Tools